shurjopay-plugins/sp-plugin-rust/README.md

 ## Make Payment
-### step:5 To intiate make payment fisrt you need configure payment request object using the following function and pass the object into MakePayment() function
+### step:5 To intiate make payment fisrt you need configure payment request object using the following function and pass the object into make_payment_no_auto_redirect() function
 ```
 let payment_req_obj = sp_instance.make_payment_request_object(
     "786".to_string(),              // amount